nacht-falter/.dotfiles/keybinds.md

 \<leader>n → adds a new line below without going to insert mode
 \<leader>N → adds a new line above without going to insert mode

+### folding

+zo → opens a fold at the cursor. zO → opens all folds at the cursor. zc → closes a fold at the cursor. zm → increases the foldlevel by one. zM → closes all open folds. zr → decreases the foldlevel by one. zR → decreases the foldlevel to zero -- all folds will be open.

 ### vim-surround

 ys{motion}\<char> or <tag> → surrounds the selected motion with the character.
 For brackets: Using the opening bracket adds a whitespace around the {motion}, using the closing bracket doesn't.